byt3bl33d3r/OffensiveDLR/README.md

 3. All your 'evil' can be coded in the language of your embedded engine/compiler.
 If you do this using PowerShell, ScriptBlock Logging sees nothing since all the magic happens in the DLR.

 4. Usually, all of the DLR languages have a way of calling native methods either through the language itself or by dynamically compiling C# (e.g PowerShell's Add-Type).
-   If you go with the former method, no calls to `csc.exe` are made and usually nothing is dropped to disk as the languages generate everything needed in memory through IL code.
+   If you go with the former method no calls to `csc.exe` are made and usually nothing is dropped to disk as the languages generate everything needed in memory through IL code.
    We can go as "...low and high as we want.." (@Op_nomad) & this allows us to do all the good stuff we all love (inject shellcode, unmanaged DLLs, load PEs etc..)

 5. Allows for quick re-tooling and weaponization of payloads.
 No manual compilation is necessary.